 1. It’s diverse.
 By Swiss standards.
 At no point, at any time of day, am I ever the only non-white person on the street, which is something that matters a lot to me.
 There are a lot of people here who work for international organizations as well as foreign embassies.
 In French class, my classmates have hailed from countries like Spain, the Philippines, Indonesia, Mongolia, Russia, and Canada.

 2. If you can cook, the food situation here is pretty good.
 My coworker and I moved to Geneva at the same time, she from London and I from DC.
 We were comparing notes a while back and realized that we’ve both lost weight since moving here.
-Not just weight loss from moving-related stress, but because the food at supermarkets is healthier, especially if you buy your own groceries and cook at home.
+Not just weight loss from moving-related stress, but because the food is healthier, especially if you buy your own groceries and cook at home.
 The supermarket prices here are comparable to Whole Foods and Trader Joe’s in DC, so they weren’t shocking to me when I first moved here.
-It’s also kind of nice, say, buying a jar of tomato sauce knowing that somebody drove it over in a truck from Italy.
+It’s also kind of nice, say, buying a jar of tomato sauce knowing that somebody drove it over in a truck straight from Italy.

 4. It’s in a great spot for train travel in Europe.
 Geneva is three hours from Paris and four from Milan.
 Amsterdam and Brussels can be reached in less than a day.
 I have an upcoming trip in February to the UK via Eurostar, which should allow me to get to London in under 8 hours.
 I remember being crushed earlier this year when I didn’t get a job in Vienna, but that was honestly a blessing in disguise; Geneva is in such a better location for travel!